-- a critical or sensitive infrastructures, including data storage and management, and financial infrastructures; - b critical technologies, including artificial intelligence, robotics, semiconductors, dual-use technologies, web security, and space or nuclear technologies; - c security of critical input procurement; and - d access to, or ability to control, sensitive information.
+- a critical or sensitive infrastructures, including data storage and management and financial infrastructures; - b critical technologies, including artificial intelligence, robotics, semiconductors, technologies with potential dual-use applications, web security and space or nuclear technologies; - c security of critical input procurement; and - d access to, or ability to control, sensitive information.

-As for the strategic security activities and strategic assets, the ability of the government to exercise its special powers depends on identifying the specific assets and activities falling within the mentioned categories, to the extent that the assets are exposed to a threat to security and public policy.
-The identification must be made through a government regulation that has not yet been adopted; accordingly, the government cannot yet exercise its special powers with respect to high-tech assets.
-Once the relevant high-tech assets are identified, the government's special powers in this field will be subject to the same provisions, conditions and limitations outlined above with respect to strategic assets in the fields of energy, transport and communications (see Section II.ii).
+As for the strategic security activities and strategic assets, in order for the government to exercise its special powers it would first need to identify the specific assets and activities falling within the mentioned categories, to the extent that the assets are exposed to a threat to security and public policy.
+The identification must be made through a government regulation that has not yet been adopted;24 accordingly, the government cannot yet exercise its special powers with respect to high-tech assets.
+Once the relevant high-tech assets are identified, the government's special powers in this field will be subject to the same provisions, conditions and limitations outlined above with respect to strategic assets in the fields of energy, transport and communications (see Section II.iii).

-iv Reciprocity
+v Reciprocity

-Pursuant to a general principle of Italian law, foreign persons (whether individuals or entities) are allowed to exercise any civil law right exclusively insofar as the reciprocity principle is complied with.
+Pursuant to a general principle of Italian law,25 foreign persons (whether individuals or entities) are allowed to exercise any civil law right exclusively insofar as the reciprocity principle is complied with.
 In other words, in the event that an Italian citizen is prevented from exercising a specific right in the country of origin of the relevant foreign person, Italian law in turn prevents that foreign person from exercising the same right in Italy.
 Although the scope of this principle is very wide, in the context of foreign investments it seems to have been applied, in practice, exclusively to the purchase of real estate or the incorporation of a company, but not to the acquisition of an equity interest in an existing company.